Opzalas/CMPG-323-Overview---33448809/README.md

 # CMPG-323-Overview-33448809
-This is an overview of all the projects which relate to my Portfolio of Evidence (POE)
+This repo contains all the info on my project for my Portfolio of Evidence (POE)

 ## Which repositories will be created and used:
-	The overview repository will be used a parent repository were i will create the 5 project repositories within.
+	The overview repository will be used for project 1.
+	Project 2-5 will have there own repos which i will create hyperlink to access them at the bottom of this file.
 ## Project and repository context and how they are integrated: